CaptainCodeman/datastore-mapper/readme.md

     mapper.UseMemcached()

 ## Mapper Jobs
-Mapper Jobs are defined by creating a Go struct that implements the `JobSpec` interface used to parse request parameters and create the datastore query spec:
+Mapper Jobs are defined by creating a Go struct that implements the `jobSpec` interface used to parse request parameters and create the datastore query spec:

     Query(r *http.Request) (*Query, error)